-- Meet their statutory duties in compliance with the Health and Safety at Work Act 1974 and associated Regulations, the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) and Social Security Regulations. - Inform policy reviews and future risk assessments. - Assist the School's insurers if a claim for compensation is made. - Inform the CSA's child safeguarding protocols.
+- Meet their statutory duties in compliance with the Health and Safety at Work Act 1974 and associated Regulations, the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) and Social Security Regulations. - Inform policy reviews and future risk assessments. - Assist the School's insurers if a claim for compensation is made. - Collect evidence which is necessary if proceedings are brought against an alleged assailant.

 Guidance on reporting accidents, accident prevention and management action following accidents/incidents' sets out guidance in this area.
-This document is available at http://lccintranet2/corporate/web/view.asp?siteid=3726&pageid=15043&e=e
+This document is available at https://schoolsportal.lancsngfl.ac.uk/corporate/web/view_sp.asp?siteid=3726&pageid=1 5043&e=e